 Here, "stationary" means that the first variation of the associated multiplicity one varifold vanishes, and "non-trivial" means that the flow is genuinely time-dependent: note that a stationary Γ_0 itself is a time-independent Brakke flow with no motion.
 Thus, the question is equivalent to inquiring about the non-uniqueness of Brakke flow starting from a given stationary Γ_0 .
 To avoid instantaneous vanishing, it is also natural to require the continuity of the surface measures associated to the Brakke flow at t = 0+.
-If Γ_0 is smooth, then one expects that all Brakke flows starting with it should be trivial, thus it is interesting to focus on stationary Γ_0 with singularities.
+If Γ_0 is smooth, then one expects that all Brakke flows starting with it should be trivial as a consequence of the regularity theory for Brakke flows, both in the interior and at the boundary (see [17, 35, 33, 10] for the former and [15] for the latter) and the uniqueness theorem of smooth mean curvature flows, thus it is interesting to focus on stationary Γ_0 with singularities.
+In fact, this observation leads to the following refinement of question (Q):